LambdaLabsML/distributed-training-guide/03-multi-node/README.md

 Assumes:
 1. You are using the same enviroment on both machines
-2. T
-3. You are logged into wandb on both machines
+2. You are logged into wandb on both machines

 ## How Multi Node works